 September 7, 1912 ~ Trumpeter Alvin Alcorn born in New Orleans, Louisiana, USA ~ Worked with the Sunny Side Syncopators, Don Albert, Paul Barbarin, Sidney Desvigne, Papa Celestin, Octave Crosby, Kid Ory, Chris Barber, Louis Cottrell Jr, and with the Olympia Brass Band on the Bond Live & Let Die soundtrack.
 Alcorn would also play a minor part in the film as a killer. ~ Alcorn passed away in 2003

 September 7, 1897 ~ Avrum Sherman, commonly known as songwriter Al Sherman, born in Kiev, Russian Empire ~ Father of songwriters Robert Sherman and Richard Sherman.
-Al Sherman was one of Tin Pan Alley's most in-demand songwriters, oft collaborating with topnotch writers of the day including Sam Coslow, Irving Mills, Al Dubin, BG DeSylva, Harold Tobias, Harry M Woods, Buddy Fields, Al Lewis, Abner Silver, Edward Heyman, and others.
-Artist who have recorded songs written or co-written by Sherman include Fred Waring, Maurice Chevalier, Louis Armstrong, Benny Goodman, Ella Fitzgerald, Frank Sinatra, Bing Crosby, Rudy Vallee, Ozzie Nelson, Billie Holiday, Peggy Lee, Patti Page, Duke Ellington, and others ~ Sherman passed away in 1973
+Al Sherman was one of Tin Pan Alley's most in-demand songwriters, oft collaborating with topnotch writers of the day including Sam Coslow, Irving Mills, Al Dubin, BG DeSylva, Harold Tobias, Harry M Woods, Buddy Fields, Al Lewis, Abner Silver, and Edward Heyman.
+Artist who have recorded songs written or co-written by Sherman include Fred Waring, Maurice Chevalier, Louis Armstrong, Benny Goodman, Ella Fitzgerald, Frank Sinatra, Bing Crosby, Rudy Vallée, Ozzie Nelson, Billie Holiday, Peggy Lee, Patti Page, and Duke Ellington ~ Sherman passed away in 1973